Sell Like Crazy Book: An Honest Review

 If you’ve ever read much online marketing content before, you’ve probably come across the term “irresistible offer.”

-It’s basically just an irresistible offer.
+The Godfather Strategy is essentially just an irresistible offer.

 Make a very compelling specific offer.
 Make it specific.
 Add in a strong guarantee (risk reversal).
 Throw in some free bonuses to go with the offer.
 Add scarcity – Eg. limited time or limited quantity available.
 And you have The Godfather Strategy.